BenjaminRohlfing/technical-writing-portfolio/Style Guide Comparison/README.md

 **NOTE:** This portfolio piece is still in development.

-This analysis document was originally an assignment for my Editing course at Metropolitan State University.
+This analysis was originally an assignment for my Editing course at Metropolitan State University.

 **Career skills** on display: